KarKzas/SeedDMS_Install/README.md

 # SeedDMS Install
-Tested with SeedDMS 6.0.20 on Debian 11
-Change dms folder name with anything you want
+Tested with SeedDMS 6.0.20 on Debian 11.
+Change dms folder name with anything you want.
 Change database name, username and password with anything you want

 # Install Apache
 apt install apache2 apache2-utils -y